Doguhannilt/Luna-CLI/README.md

 # LunaCLI - Command Line Interface for Database Management

-LunaCLI is a simple command-line tool designed to interact with PostgreSQL databases.
+LunaCLI is a simple command-line tool designed to interact with databases (Now only available in PostgresSQL).
 It allows users to connect, execute SQL commands, and configure connection settings dynamically.

 ## Features
 - Connect to PostgreSQL databases with custom credentials.